 Many older people in Scotland do not receive the benefits they are entitled to – including 1/3 of the people who are entitled to Pension Credit because they have a low income.

 The system of benefits, allowances, tax credits and assistance is complicated: benefits can be administered by the Department for Work and pensions, HMRC or your local council and they may be means tested or depend on whether you have health problems or a disability, are a carer or have served in the armed forces.

-State Pension Age used to be 60 for a woman and 65 for a man, but it is now around 64 ½ for a woman, will be 65 for both men and women and will start to increase from 2019.
+State Pension age is changing.
+It used to be 60 for a woman and 65 for a man, but it is now around 65 ½ for both men and women, rising to 66 by 2020 and 67 by 2028.
 You can check your own State Pension age here.
-Some powers over benefits powers are being devolved to Scotland, see the guide below or visit the Scottish Government website.
+Some powers over benefits are being devolved to Scotland; see the guide below or visit the Scottish Government website.

 The Age Scotland Helpline

 Call our helpline on 0800 12 44 222 for free to speak to an adviser.
 Open Monday to Friday 9am - 5pm.